Fauda: Taufiq Hammed

 Portrayed by Hisham Sulliman.
 Taufiq is commonly referred to as Abu Ahmad, and is nicknamed "The Panther".
-He is married to Nassrin and had a son (Ahmad), a daughter (Abir).
-Taufiq had been trained by Ali Karmi, since he was a kid, and considers him a father, however he ordered Ali to be killed, when Ali turned his back on him and gave information over to Israel in exchange for surgery for his daughter.
+He is married to Nassrin and had a son (Ahmad) and a daughter (Abir).
+Taufiq had been trained by Ali Karmi, since he was a kid, and considers him a father; however, he ordered Ali to be killed when Ali turned his back on him and gave information over to Israel in exchange for surgery for his daughter.